 "The Monster Mash" has been the recipient of three Gold records, selling an estimated 4 million copies since its release, and is one of only three records to ever hit the Billboard Hot 100 on three separate occasions.
 The song has become a part of American pop culture, so much so, that it has even been played to wake up the astronauts on Halloween Day.
 The song has been used in several movies, including Sweetheart's Dance and "Halloween III and has been heard on such popular TV shows as The Simpsons, Cheers, Rosanne, Doogie Howser, Happy Days, and Sesame Street.
 Even Boris Karloff himself sang the song on mid-sixties TV.

-As for Bobby, he remained in demand for Halloween performances and continued to tour at small venues and special events throughout the US, performing his final gig in November, 2006.
-He died of leukemia on April 25th, 2007, at the age of 69.
+As for Bobby, he remained in demand for Halloween performances and continued to tour at small venues and special events throughout the US.
+In 1966 he hosted a weekly disc jockey show on KRLA in Los Angeles and later worked as a writer and an actor, appearing in the films It's a Bikini World in 1967, Chrome and Hot Leather in 1971, Deathmaster in 1972 and Lobster Man From Mars in 1989.
+In 2005 Pickett published his autobiography called Monster Mash: Half Dead in Hollywood.
+Bobby performed his final gig in November, 2006 and died of leukemia on April 25th, 2007, at the age of 69.